 Lastly, the planning process "encompasses both developing commitment to change and formulating a specific plan of action" (Miller and Rollnick 30).
 In a therapy session, this plan of action is accomplished over time and not always immediately carried out.
 The therapist encourages the client to commit to a plan for change based on the client's personal insights.
-Similarly, tutoring sessions typically conclude with some kind of "takeaway," such as encouraging the client to return to the writing center, following a more developed strategy like daily dedication to writing process, or developing ways to cope with personal anxieties.
+Similarly, tutoring sessions typically conclude with some kind of "takeaway," such as encouraging the client to return to the writing center, following a more developed strategy like daily dedication to writing exercises, creating an outline before starting the writing process, or developing ways to cope with personal anxieties.
 Each of these takeaways could give writers motivational guidance toward creating better habits and personal change.